jinjiaKarl/cs-e4640/learn_open_telemetry/README.md

             * directly to a backend
             * via a collector
     * synchronous instruments: are used inline with application/business processing logic, like when handling a request or calling another service.
     * asynchronous instruments: register callback functions, which are invoked on demand to make measurements.
 This is useful to periodically measure a value that cannot be instrumented directly.
+Callback functions will be called only when the Meter is being observed.
 * collector: It supports receiving telemetry data in multiple formats (e.g., OTLP, Jaeger, Prometheus, as well as many commercial/proprietary tools) and sending data to one or more backends.
     * two versions of Collector:
         * `Collector core` packages provide the basic functionality to receive, process, and export telemetry data.